 Keeping Track of Baby Movement During Pregnancy

 It is crucial for parents to keep track of foetal movements during pregnancy.
 As mentioned earlier it is vital that your baby moves between 10-30 times every two hours.
-Your baby can occasionally move less than 10 times every two hours, but if this happens regularly or more than once every week, it can be a sign of extreme concern.
-In this case, please consult a medical practitioner.
+Your baby can occasionally move less than 10 times every two hours.
+If the foetal movements seem reduced, it might be because the baby is sleeping too.
+The mother can walk around for a bit, take a cup of milk and count again.

 Remember, the foetal movement count isn’t specific but has to fall in the range provided to ensure safety.